kjosib/mistake/README.md

 ## Where do we stand?

-Nothing.
-It's conceptual at the moment.
-I do have some ideas how to proceed.
+Very little.
+It's still mostly conceptual:

+* There is a `sandbox` folder with some embryonic bits that are slowly growing into a usable system.
-The grammar file at `src/mistake/mistake_grammar.md` will slowly grow a plain-language description of the semantics.
+* There is a grammar file at `src/mistake/mistake_grammar.md`

-Additionally, the `docs` folder contains design considerations.
+* The `docs` folder contains design considerations.

+If you want to play with this, it's probably still better to work from a copy of the github version.